raczben/zynq_flash/README.md

 QSPI flash support for Xilinx's Zynq devices

 ## Motivation
-There are many problem around flash programming of the Zynq FPGAs.
-The task become harder if there is no DDR memory or the bootmode switch is unavailable, etc...
+There are many problems around the flash programming of the Zynq FPGAs.
+The task becomes harder if there is no DDR memory, or the bootmode switch is unavailable, etc...
 This repo contains a simple flash util, to read, write, erase the QSPI flash attached to Zynq FPGAs.

-## How it work?
+## How it works?
-You can build a *flash_writer.elf* executable from the given sources, which will handle the QSPI flash.
-This program runs on the Zynq's ARM to give an interface for the XSCT/XSDB TCL console to access the QSPI flash.
-The *flash_writer.tcl* downloads this executable, and communicates with it to give handy interface for the user.
+An executable (*flash_writer.elf*) runs on the Zynq's ARM, which handles the QSPI interface itself, and gives an interface for the XSCT/XSDB TCL console.
+In the TCL console the *flash_writer.tcl* gives TCL procedures.
+These procedures communicate with the *flash_writer.elf* and command it to read, write, erase the QSPI flash.

+You can use prebuilt *flash_writer.elf* executable or you can build it from scratch from the given sources.

 ## Try prebuilt on ZED board
 You can try the prebuilt executables on [ZEDBoard][1] (or any board with 7Z020 device.)